Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 #.
 Fields for which a driver cannot determine a value shall be set to ``UNKNOWN``.
 #.
 The ``error_code`` field should be used to store the integer representation (id, number or code) of the error that caused the robot to go into an error mode.
 #.
 If the controller can be set to modes other than those defined in ISO 10218-1, drivers shall report ``UNKNOWN`` for those modes.
+#. ``motion_possible`` shall encode whether the controller is in a state that would allow immediate execution of a new incoming trajectory.
+Industrial robot controllers may expose such information directly (fi, through a dedicated function call, a special variable or some other way).
+In all other cases driver authors are expected to include appropriate logic in servers that can derive whether motion should be possible (ie: by examining multiple other sources of information).

 JOINT_TRAJ_PT_FULL